yagajj/Counting-people-video/README.md

+# under construction!!!
+This is a trial modified from Counting-people-video of Nikhil-Kasukurthi.
+We are still working on the modification.

 # Tensorflow-video-Recognition-HTML-interface
-This is a trial modified from Counting-people-video of Nikhil-Kasukurthi.
 From the webcam video recognition of tensorflow, we list the recognized object throught each recognition session onto a webpage with the video and record the list of each session into a database.
 This way you could provide a better user interface and concentrate on the areas where recognition are not going.

 Using the Tensorflow Object detection API, we will be counting the number of people in a video.
 A frame is extracted every 30 seconds from the video and a forward pass of the model is performed.
 If a person is found in the video, then the count is increased.